HadrienGardeur/webpub-viewer/README.md

 The viewer is a simple Web App that does the following things:

-- display the publication in a sandboxed iframe
+- display the publication in an iframe
-- cache the resources in a Web Publication Manifest for offline viewing and serve them with a Service Worker
+- cache the resources listed in a Web Publication Manifest for offline viewing and serve them with a Service Worker
 - provide the ability to navigate between resources in the publication

 For the progressive enhancements use case, check [Web Publication JS](https://github.com/HadrienGardeur/webpub-js).